Seven Archangels

 Synaxis of the Archangel Michael (Собор Архистратига Михаила).
 An Eastern Orthodox Church icon of the "Seven Archangels."
 From left to right: Jegudiel, Gabriel (גַּבְרִיאֵל), Selaphiel, Michael, Uriel, Raphael, and Barachiel.
 Beneath the mandorla of Christ Emmanuel are representations of Cherubim (in blue) and Seraphim (in red).

 The concept of Seven Archangels is found in some works of early Jewish literature and in Christianity.
 In those texts, they are referenced as the angels who serve God directly.

 The Catholic Church venerates seven archangels: in Latin Christianity, three are invoked by name (Michael, Gabriel, and Raphael) while the Eastern Catholic Churches name seven.
 Lutheranism and Anglicanism's traditions generally recognize four known archangels: Michael, Gabriel, Raphael and sometimes Uriel.

-Non denominational Protestant churches often venerate only Gabriel and Michael.
+Most Protestant churches often venerate only Gabriel and Michael.

-In the Coptic tradition, the Seven Archangels are Michael, Gabriel, Raphael, Surael, Sedakiel, Sarathael, and Ananael.
+In the Coptic tradition, the Seven Archangels are Michael, Gabriel, Raphael, Surael, Zadkiel, Sarathael, and Ananael.
 In parts of Oriental Orthodox Christianity and Eastern Orthodox Christianity, Eight Archangels may be honoured, including Michael, Gabriel, Raphael, Uriel, as well as Salathiel, Jegudiel, Barachiel, and Jeremiel.
 The Eight Archangels are commemorated on the Feast of the Archangels.

 Bible

 The term archangel itself is not found in the Hebrew Bible or the Christian Old Testament, and in the Greek New Testament the term archangel only occurs in 1 Thessalonians 4 and the Epistle of Jude, where it is used of Michael, who in Daniel 10 is called 'one of the chief princes,' and 'the great prince'.
 In the Septuagint, this is rendered "the great angel."

 The idea of seven archangels is most explicitly stated in the deuterocanonical/apocryphal Book of Tobit when Raphael reveals himself, declaring: "I am Raphael, one of the seven angels who stand in the glorious presence of the Lord, ready to serve him."
 The other two angels mentioned by name in the Bibles used by Catholics and Protestants are the archangel Michael and the angel Gabriel; Uriel is named in 2 Esdras (4:1 and 5:20) and Jerahmeel is named in 2 Esdras 4:36, a book that is regarded as canonical by the Ethiopian Orthodox Church, the Georgian and Russian Orthodox Churches, and falls within the Apocrypha section of the Protestant Bible used by Lutherans and Anglicans.
 The names of other archangels come from tradition.

 tells about "seven rejoices" that are "the eyes of the Lord, Which scan to and from throughout the whole earth."
 Revelation 8 mentions seven angels (ἀγγέλους) who "stand before God, and to them were given seven trumpets."
 Similarly, Revelation 16 indicates: "and I heard a loud voice from the temple saying to the seven angels (ἑπτὰ ἀγγέλοις): Go and pour out the seven bowls of the wrath of God into the earth."
-Lastly, Revelation 4 and Revelation 5 mention "seven Spirits" (τα ἑπτά Πνεύματα, transliterated into "ta hepta Pneumata" – whose identity is not well specified – who are the "seven lamps of fire [that] were burning before the throne".
+Lastly, Revelation 4 and Revelation 5 mention "seven Spirits" (τα ἑπτά Πνεύματα, transliterated into "ta hepta Pneumata") – whose identity is not well specified – who are the "seven lamps of fire [that] were burning before the throne".